Muhanga

 Muhanga (former Gitarama, renamed in 2006) is a city in Rwanda, in the Muhanga District, in Southern Province.
 The city is situated 5945 ft above sea level.

 Though officially part of the Southern Province, Muhanga is geographically located in central Rwanda, approximately 45 km by road southwest of Kigali, Rwanda's capital and largest city.
 This location lies approximately 85 km, north of Kibeho, in Nyaruguru District, the southernmost district in Southern Province.
 The provincial headquarters at Nyanza in Nyanza District lie about 40 km, by road, directly south of Muhanga.

+The city is known as an industrial and minerals processing hub in Rwanda, and is one of three satellite cities in the country.
+As one of Rwanda's largest cities and its close proximity to Kigali, it is a popular secondary city and target of the government's regional growth strategy.

 Overview

 Muhanga is the fourth-largest city in Rwanda and the capital and largest metropolitan area in the district of Muhanga.
 Due to its geographical location, the city serves as the gateway to the west and south of the country.

+The city is known for its mineral resources, including coltan, wolfram and cassiterite.
+There are also a number of open pit mines for gravel and sand in the city.

-During the 1994 Rwandan genocide, Muhanga was the seat of the provisional government.
+During the 1994 Rwandan genocide, Muhanga district, then known as Gitarama, was one of twelve provinces and would become the seat of the provisional government.

 Amenities

-The city has many amenities, including the ones listed below:
+The city has the following public services and economic activities, including: